izzoa/powerhour-generator/README.md

 # Powerhour Generator

-Now you can make your own custom powerhour mixes, just give it a folder of random music videos and it will randomly extract one-minute clips from each, and stitch them together (along with fade-in and fade-out effects), with an interstitial video of your choosing.
+Create your own custom powerhour mixes effortlessly.
+Provide a folder full of your favorite music videos, and this tool will randomly extract one-minute clips from each, seamlessly stitching them together with fade-in and fade-out effects.
+An interstitial video of your choosing can be inserted between each clip for a personalized touch.

-It ensures that all videos are re-encoded to the same format, resolution, framerate, and codecs before being concatenated, so you can throw pretty much anything at it (well, anything FFmpeg can process) and it will standardize it into a nice little x264-encoded output video, for your partying pleasure.
+The script ensures that all videos are re-encoded to the same format, resolution, framerate, and codecs before concatenation.
+This means you can input virtually any video format that FFmpeg supports, and it will output a standardized x264-encoded video, perfect for any gathering.

-Cheers!
+Let the party begin!

 ## Features

-- Processes a directory of video files
+- Processes a directory of video files.
-- Inserts a common clip between each video
+- Inserts a common clip between each video.
-- Re-encodes videos to a uniform format and resolution
+- Re-encodes videos to a uniform format, resolution, and framerate.
+- Normalizes audio levels across all clips.
+- Ensures clips are taken at least 10 seconds away from the start and end of their source videos to avoid spoilers or abrupt beginnings/ends.
-- Randomizes video selection
+- Randomizes video selection.
-- Supports a specified number of videos (60 by default, as that would be an hour...)
+- Supports specifying the number of videos (default is 60 for an hour-long powerhour).
-- Provides a progress bar during processing
+- Includes a progress bar during processing for better user experience.

 ## Requirements

 - Python 3.x
 - FFmpeg

-Make sure you have FFmpeg installed on your system and that it's available in your system's PATH.
+Ensure FFmpeg is installed on your system and accessible in your system's PATH.

 ## Usage

-Run the script from the command line providing the path to the video folder, the path to the common clip, the fade duration in seconds, and the desired output file name as arguments.
+Execute the script from the command line, supplying the path to the video folder, the path to the common clip, the fade duration in seconds, and the desired output file name as arguments.

 ```bash
 python powerhour_generator.py /path/to/video/folder /path/to/common_clip.mp4 fade_duration_in_seconds output_file_name.mp4